iamvery/testing-workshop/doc/WORKSHOP.md

 5 examples, 0 failures
 ```

 Not quite.
-There's a problem.
+There's a subtle problem.

 Did you notice that the test run was _significantly_ slower that time?
 The original test run took about **0.4s** to complete.
 Now it is taking well over **2s**!

 That's because your test suite now has a dependency on the network in order to pass.
 Each time the `OpenGraph` object is used, it makes a network request to fetch the remote page.

 Try disabling your network and run the tests.
 You should see many tests fail again.
-There are several drawbacks to having this coupling:
+There are several drawbacks to having this coupling, but to name a couple:

 1. The "slowness" of your test suite will increase with every additional test that accesses the network.
 2. Your test suite now _requires_ an Internet connection.
 It will be useless while you're offline.